Welcome to Harley-Davidson Seats 101. You're attending this class presumably because your seat is, quite literally, a pain in the butt.

 Are we done yet?

 Oh, we haven’t even gotten into the really good stuff!
-Three of the most popular upgrades for a seat are a driver’s backrest, a passenger backrest/sissy bar, and heat.
+Three of the most popular upgrades for a seat are a driver’s backrest, a passenger backrest or sissy bar, and heat.
 Seats with backrests feel grand.
 It’s like having a recliner on your scooter.
 If you’re not sure if you want to drop the extra coin on a backrest, many makers offer a saddle that can accept a backrest later in time if you choose to buy one.
-Passengers get relief as well with the addition of a backrest and sissy bar.
-The sissy bar also doubles as a convenient spot to lash you gear down to on a solo trip.
+Passengers get relief, as well, with the addition of a backrest and sissy bar.
+The sissy bar also doubles as a convenient spot to lash your gear down on a solo trip.
 Have you ever seen someone running down the highway with a huge sissy bar?
 That’s so the rider can tie down his pack, bedroll, and beer.
 And they look boss.

 And finally (drumroll, please!) heated seats.
 There is no better way of heating one’s core than by toasting the tush.
-These tend to be found more most popular with the Harley Touring crowd.
+These tend to be more popular among the Harley Touring crowd.
 It’s important to be mindful of your vehicle’s charging output and the demands you are placing on the electrical system before installing one of these, but once you’ve ridden a heated seat in the cold, you’ll start considering mid-winter runs to Alaska.
-Heated seats are the Rolls-Royce of saddles, and with good reason.
+Heated seats are the Rolls Royce of saddles, and with good reason.
 I’m fairly certain a nice heated seat has saved more than one rocky marriage.

-In no particular order, here are a few of our completely gratuitous opinions:
+Here are a few of my completely gratuitous opinions:

-- Studs/conchos/fringe can look great - on the right bike.
-Usually a classically-styled bike (Think of a Heritage with wide whites) is the platform for showy skirted saddles.
+- Adornments like studs, conchos and fringe can look great — on the right bike.
+Usually, a classically styled bike (think of a Heritage with wide whites) is the platform for showy, skirted saddles.

 - Buy two!
 Saddle swaps are so easy and quick on most Harleys.
 You can get the super-low street cruiser seat for zipping around and looking funky-fresh, and then have a backup road-eating monster for long hauls to make sure you run out of gas before you run out of ass.